 When our daughter was born in 1999 we moved, also with the United Nations, to Africa where we lived for 8 years, in 3 different countries.
 In Eritrea I was part of a group of parents that started an English speaking pre-school as there was none available at the time.
 It was also during this time that I took part in training to work with children and junior youth in particular in developing their moral and intellectual capabilities.
 In Sudan I worked with the United Nations in the areas of planning, monitoring and evaluating programs and projects.

 Back in New York, this time with UNICEF, we had the great joy and bounty to adopt our son from Ethiopia.
 Barely two, he had a mind and spirit bursting with curiosity about his new family and the world.
 I took a break from working outside the home and spent time with him, exploring the playgrounds, libraries, coffeeshops and parks and all the other places where moms or nannies hang out with their young charges.
 It was during this period that a close friend and I co-founded a company called FACT (Family Advanced Childcare Training), dedicated to offering training for parents and nannies.
-Our work has grown and thrived and today we offer workshops at schools, retreats, neighborhood community centers and in people’s homes.
+We offer workshops at schools, retreats, neighborhood community centers and in people’s homes.